 We always welcome new activists.
 If you are driven, enthusiastic and want to make change happen then consider becoming an activist!

-The TaxPayers’ Alliance Action Team is our volunteer programme for students and young people.
+The TaxPayers’ Alliance offers campaigning opportunities in our Westminster office for students and young people.

-Joining the Action Team gives you the opportunity to assist us in the organisation and coordination of our campaigns.
+Joining gives you the opportunity to assist us in the organisation and coordination of our campaigns.
 As part of the Action Team you will get a hands-on experience in working in a political campaigning organisation, help contribute to research and expand your own campaigning skills.

 RECENT LOCAL ACTION